DefiLlama/docs/analysts/data-definitions.md

 ### Events

-This is just a manually curated list of events that impacted the protocol.
+This is a manually curated list of events that impacted the protocol.
 The reason why we display this is just to help the user understand the reason behind changes in the protocol metrics.

 Example: When there's a hack that causes a sudden drop in TVL we add an event at that date explaining that a hack was the reason why TVL dropped.